Baseledger/baseledger-plateau/baseledger/ops/deployment_and_chain_upgrade.md

 ## Migrations of chain data during upgrades

+In order for an upgrade with the given name to proceed, a handler for this upgrade must be set in code.
+Example is in app.go, search for SetUpgradeHandler

 An example of performing a migration during chain upgrade is given on branch *chain-upgrade*.
 Look for SetUpgradeHandler call in the app.go that defines the upgrade name and actions to be taken.

 Also look in the module.go file of the bridge module where the migration is registered with the RegisterMigration and where the module version (ConsensusVersion) is increased from 2 to 3.